wdi-sg/project-2/README.md

 This is the repository of my 2nd project from WDI immersive course.
 This is a full-stack web application, utilising technologies from the front end (HTML,CSS,JS) and back end (node.js, express, many other packages etc).

-The idea is a clone from the NBC tv series community.
+The idea is a clone from the NBC tv series **Community**.
 In one of the episodes, the characters are introduced to a social networking application called MeowMeowBeenz (yes, with the Z).
 The application is basically a glorified rating system, in which people upload their images of themselves in order to be rated from 1 - 5.
 Chaos ensues (as expected)

+Link to wiki page is here : https://en.wikipedia.org/wiki/App_Development_and_Condiments

 Disclaimer alert! :